 - Small businesses can use the TReDS mechanism to raise capital by auctioning off their trade receivables.

 - Before the buyer pays, a finance provider or a bank (basically the vendor) bids on an MSME’s bills before the due date.

 - Following that, the working capital is transferred to the MSMEs account.

 Establishment and Operational Criteria for TReDS

-To operate and manage TReDS services, an entity must first meet certain requirements as follows:
+To establish and operate TReDS services, an entity must fulfill specific criteria as follows:

 Treds Platform FAQs

 TReDS portal enables MSMEs to get short-term finance through invoice discounting against major corporations, allowing them to efficiently manage their working capital requirements.